coinex-smart-chain/docs/en-us/faq.md

 ## How to unstake and withdraw the staking?

-To make it easier for users to unstake and withdraw the staking, `ViaWallet` is developing related features.
-In addition, you can do it via command line operations, refer to [node command line](/en-us/validator_cli.md).
+You can do it via command line operations, refer to [node command line](/en-us/validator_cli.md).

 ## When can I unstake?